 A Game of Chinese Chess and Exercise: Two Chinese seniors engage in a long and contemplative game of Chinese Chess after a round of morning Tai Chi exercises.

-Each performances is accompanied by the omnipresent sound of the Chinese radio program playing in the background.
+Each performances is accompanied by the Chinese radio program playing in the background.

 BY SHELLIE ZHANG // Art Asia Pacific, 2016.
 Web.